 The Marmot Flair Hoody is not the jacket to grab before you head out on a jog.
 Although its cozy Muppet fur will keep you warm when it's cold out, this piece received one of our lowest ratings for breathability.
-For a hoody with maximum breathability, check out our Top Pick, the Patagonia Women's R1 Hoody.
+For a hoody with maximum breathability, check out our Top Pick, the Patagonia R1 Hoody - Women's.

 Layering Ability and Ease of Movement

-The Marmot Flair Hoody is not designed to tackle the elements and offers almost no protection from gusty winds.
-While the thick fabric will keep you dry during a short dash from the car to the house if it’s rainy, this fleece quickly absorbs water right through to the skin.
+The fleece material on this jacket is not designed to tackle the elements and offers almost no protection from gusty winds.
+While the thick fabric will keep you dry during a short dash from the car to the house if it's rainy, this fleece quickly absorbs water right through to the skin.

 Style and Fit

-A flattering jacket, the Marmot Flair Hoody has a relatively tailored fit, given the bulkier nature of its fabric.
+The Marmot Flair Hoody has a relatively tailored fit, given the bulkier nature of its fabric.
 It falls at about hip length, but is a bit shorter than the majority of the other fleeces we reviewed.
-The hood has a looser fit than the hood on the Patagonia Piton Hybrid Hoody - Women's and the Flair’s zipper comes up to the chin or just below.
-As more of an around-town jacket, this fleece scored higher on our style metrics than several of the technical fleeces, but is more casual than the Patagonia Better Sweater Jacket - Women's, and in the latest color that we reviewed, Violet Mist, it somewhat resembles a velour jacket, which wasn't a big hit with our testers.
+The hood has a looser fit than the hood on the Patagonia Piton Hybrid Hoody - Women's and the Flair's zipper comes up to the chin or just below.
+It is more casual than the Patagonia Better Sweater Jacket - Women's, and in the latest color that we reviewed, Violet Mist, it somewhat resembles a velour jacket, which wasn't a big hit with our testers.

 This fleece is definitely best saved for around-town use on cold days.
 Because of its lack of breathability, we don't recommend this jacket for even mild cardio activities.
 It's also pretty heavy and not packable, so it doesn't make for a great extra layer to toss in the pack.
-However, if you're looking for a fleece to curl up in at your favorite coffee shop, then the Marmot Flair Hoody is an awesome pick that won‘t break the bank!
+However, if you're looking for a fleece to curl up in at your favorite coffee shop, then this jacket is an awesome pick that won't break the bank.

-We chose the Marmot Flair Hoody as our Best Buy for this fleece review.
-Although it’s not super versatile, for only $100 it's a great option for a cozy, yet stylish around-town hoody.
+This fleece jacket is not super versatile, but for only $100 it's a great option for a cozy, around-town hoody.